iamtimsmith/iamtimsmith-com/content/posts/how-to-use-styles-in-a-react-js-application.md

 ---
 title: How to Use Sass and Styled Components in a React JS Application
-date: '2019-03-10T05:00:00.000Z'
+date: "2019-03-10T05:00:00.000Z"
-seoDescription: Today we will be covering a few popular methods to style our React JS applications such as Styled Components and Sass to explain the benefits of both.
+excerpt: Today we will be covering a few popular methods to style our React JS applications such as Styled Components and Sass to explain the benefits of both.
 published: true
 ---